Hyperconvexity and Tight Span Theory for Diversities: Tight span of the diameter diversity

 \section{Tight span of the diameter diversity}

-In this section we prove that tight span theory for metrics is embedded within the tight span theory for diversities.
+In this section we prove that tight-span theory for metrics is embedded within the tight-span theory for diversities.
 The link between the two is provided by the {\em diameter diversity} as introduced above.

 \begin{defn} Given a metric space $(X,d)$ we define the function $\delta = \diam_d$ by